vseryakov/alpinejs-app/README.md

  - `important` - apply !important similar to `x-show`
  - `params.opts` - pass an object `opts` in the current scope as the `params` to the component, similar to `app.render({ name, params: opts })`
  - `cache` - cache external templates by name, the name is either the file name or special param `$name`
+ - `post` - use the POST method when retrieving external template

 The directive supports special parameters to be set in `this.params`, similar to `x-render`, for example: